 - Add the shrimp and cook for 5 minutes until the shrimp is cooked through out (the shrimp will be pink and shaped like the letter "C" when cooked).

-- Transfer to individual bowls and enjoy immediately.
+- Transfer to individual bowls and serve.